-27. The representative of Moldova confirmed the readiness of Moldova to ensure the transparency of its ongoing privatization programme and to keep WTO Members informed of its progress in the reform of its transforming economic and trade regime.
-The representative of Moldova stated that his Government would provide, at the request of WTO Members, information on developments in its programme of privatization as long as the privatization programme was in existence.
+28. The representative of Moldova stated that Moldova would ensure the transparency of its ongoing privatization programme and would keep WTO Members informed of progress in the reform of its transforming economic and trade regime.
+He stated that his Government would provide annual reports to WTO Members on developments in its programme of privatization as long as the privatization programmes would be in existence along the lines of that provided to the Working Party.
+He also stated that his Government would provide annual reports on other issues related to its economic reform as relevant to its obligations under the WTO.
 The Working Party took note of these commitments.